scrom/Experiments/README.md

 This is the case for both client and server code although the client is closer to more "correct" javascript object/prototypal definitions.

 Whilst JS is a dynamic language, this was as much an exercise in poor OO design and maintainability.
-To this end, please stick to the same javascript object style that's in use if extending.
+(Having said that, I relied heavily on some loose typing for some areas rather than implementing inheritance fully) To this end, please stick to the same javascript object style that's in use if extending.
 On the server side, I'm trying to keep the main game engine away from node-specific features and code as much as posssible.